BitcoinDesign/Guide/guide/payments/contacts.md

       caption: A contact with a Lightning address associated.
     - file: manual-add-contact-with-on-chain-address
       alt: A contact with an on-chain address assigned
-      caption: A contact with an on-chain.
-Once a paymen is made to the address, it disappears from this list.
+      caption: A contact with an on-chain address attached.
+Once a payment is made to the address, it disappears from this list.
 imagesMultiAddressContact:
     - file: multi-address-contact
       alt: Contact screen with multiple transactions and addresses